emjogale/interactive-pricing/README.md

 ### Useful resources

-- [Creating A Custom Range Input That Looks Consistent Across All Browsers](https://www.smashingmagazine.com/2021/12/create-custom-range-input-consistent-browsers/?utm_source=CSS-Weekly&utm_campaign=Issue-490&utm_medium=email#comments-create-custom-range-input-consistent-browsers) this is an excellent resource which clearly explains the steps required to style a custom slider for a consistent cross-browser result -[Positioning Elements on the Web](https://thoughtbot.com/blog/positioning#position)
+- [Creating A Custom Range Input That Looks Consistent Across All Browsers](https://www.smashingmagazine.com/2021/12/create-custom-range-input-consistent-browsers/?utm_source=CSS-Weekly&utm_campaign=Issue-490&utm_medium=email#comments-create-custom-range-input-consistent-browsers) this is an excellent resource which clearly explains the steps required to style a custom slider for a consistent cross-browser result

 ## Author